danjac/radiofeed-app/README.md

 https://buildah.io/

 To get started, run _./bootstrap.sh_.
-This will create a new pod, _audiopod_ and create and run the required containers.
+This will create a new pod, _jcasts_ and create and run the required containers.

 Once this is installed, you can start your local instance again by just running

-> podman pod start audiopod
+> podman pod start jcasts

 You can check the state of the pod if troubleshooting using

-> podman pod inspect audiopod
+> podman pod inspect jcasts

 See the Podman docs for more details.